-Swastikas inscribed on the plane’s body represent number of German planes shot down (so-called kill counts).
-Bombs represent number of missions flown (so-called bombing run).
+Swastikas inscribed on the plane’s body represent the number of German planes shot down (so-called kill counts).
+Bombs represent the number of missions flown (so-called bombing run).
 Crews frequently got attached to their aircraft, as they are not only flying them but continually repairing and maintaining them.

 Aircrews in World War II decorated their planes with pictures of pinups and pretty girls.
 This kind of art was called “nose art“.
 It was (and still is) an interesting practice.
 While begun for practical reasons of identifying friendly units, the practice evolved to express the individuality often constrained by the uniformity of the military, to evoke memories of home and peacetime life, and as a kind of psychological protection against the stresses of war and the probability of death.

 Some see a deep, psychological impulse – attaching a talisman, a good-luck charm, to the aircraft as a way of warding off evil, death, and bullets.
 The beautiful Indian girl painted in the above photograph was named Wattacrok.